bibli

 He’d had this dream before.
 He’d walked this corridor, bypassed this security checkpoint, opened these swinging double doors.

-74 laid his hand against the warm, curved glass of tank 23.
-That was important.
-He didn’t know why.
+74 laid his trembling palm against the warm, curved glass of tank 23.
+That number was somehow important.
 The little dreaming thing inside opened and closed its mouth.

 There was something wrong with his eyes — everything was wet and blurry.
-But he wasn’t surprised, which meant he’d seen it before.
+But he wasn’t surprised, which meant he truly had seen it before.

 A deliberate footstep broke the silence.
 63 stepped out from behind the tank bearing his number, hands raised in surrender.